aureumapes/gogame/README.md

 		default:
 			break
 		}
-		print("\033[H\033[2J") // "Clears" the console, This only works if your terminal supports Ascii codes }
+		print("\033[H\033[2J") // "Clears" the console, This will only work, when your terminal supports Ascii-Codes }
 }